timgwallis/turqV2/content/_index.md

 #### Currently serving Massachusetts.
 More States coming very soon, so go ahead and participate!

   ANY AND ALL FEEDBACK, EMAIL [tim@turq.io](mailto:tim@turq.io)

-#### Sponsors

-1. Select “Create New Competition!” below, to submit your idea for Citizen Legislation.
-2. Review legislation finalists.
-3. Payout prize funds the the winner.
-4. Turq submits the bill to the State House automatically.

 #### Drafters